simplygenius/atmos/README.md

 If you are following the account-per-environment pattern, you will need to setup a role switcher for each account in the AWS console for your user.
 The AWS console seems to store these in cookies, so if you make a mistake its easy to fix by clearing them.
 First, login to the AWS console with your personal aws user that was created in the ops account.
 Select the dropdown with your email at top right of the page, Switch Role.
 Fill the details for the environment you want to be able to access from the console:

-* Account number for the environment (See environments->`<env>`-> account_id in `config/atmos.yml`
+* Account number for the environment (see environments->`<env>`-> account_id in `config/atmos.yml`).
 * Role `<env>-admin` - this is the role you assume in the destination account.
 * Pick a name (e.g. DevAdmin)
 * Pick a color that you like (e.g. Red=production, Yellow=staging, Green=dev)

 ## Managing secrets

-Secrets are stored in a s3 bucket unique to each environment, and automatically passed into terraform when it is executed by atmos.
+Secrets are stored in a S3 bucket unique to each environment, and automatically passed into terraform when it is executed by atmos.
 The secret key should be the same as a terraform variable name defined in your terraform recipes, and if the secret exists, it will override whatever default value you have setup for the terraform variable.

 To set a secret: